dannyshiferaw/Twitter/README.md

 1. I would fix the layout
 2. I would want to do this pragmatically

+#My computer broke last minute.
+I was only able to commit what I had.
+I wasn't able to add gif.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: